 1. The SPS Forum

-The Social and Political Sciences (SPS) Forum is an event run by the department and can manifest itself in a number of different ways.
-Twice a term, external speakers come to the department and give a short lecture, followed by a Q&A about their research or a particular topic of interest.
+The Social and Political Sciences (SPS) Forum is an event run by staff and can manifest itself in a number of different ways.
+Twice a term, external speakers come to campus and give a short lecture, followed by a Q&A about their research or a particular topic of interest.
 All these external speakers give lectures about topics that are highly relevant to a degree in SPS, but are not always part of the curriculum.

 In the past we’ve had lectures about the implications for social policy from events such as the Grenfell Tower fires; urban security; food bank usage in the UK; corporate tax evasion and the implications this has on the social welfare system and the global environmental; and political, social and economic challenges of the coming decade.
 As well as these external speakers, we often have talks from the Careers service about events that are coming up on campus, or other opportunities such as studying abroad or doing a placement year.
 Third years also have some sessions dedicated specifically to their dissertations with advice and support on the best ways to go about selecting and researching our topics.